5 years ago marketers like you were probably still trying to make sense out of social media.

 5. Messaging apps like WhatsApp and Facebook Messenger will open gates for brands to communicate with their customers

-Mobile is no longer the future.
+One of the biggest social media trends (and trend in general) is that mobile is no longer the future.
 It’s happening now.
-Messaging apps are the lifeline of communications on mobile phones.
-Look at their dominance in mobile usage sessions.
+Messaging apps are the lifeline of communications on mobiles.
+Look at their dominance in mobile device usage sessions.

 And here is another chart of the monthly active user numbers of the most popular messenger apps.